 In this summer program, students will employ a modern integrative approach to wetland science that makes use of recent technological and theoretical developments across the geochemical, biological, and physical sciences.

 Wetlands are among the most unique and functionally important ecosystems on Earth.
-Wetlands not only provide critical ecological services (e.g. filtering runoff, attenuating floodwaters, recharging groundwater supplies, removing pollution and providing fish and wildlife habitat) but are key drivers of local economies due to their importance for agriculture, recreation and transportation.
+Wetlands not only provide critical ecological services (e.g., filtering runoff, attenuating floodwaters, recharging groundwater supplies, removing pollution and providing fish and wildlife habitat) but are key drivers of local economies due to their importance for agriculture, recreation and transportation.

 There have also been advances in the capability and accessibility of emerging technologies scientists use to study the natural world and of quantitative frameworks that explain and predict the structure and function of the biosphere.
 Recent technological developments include automated tracking, remote sensors and eDNA.
-Conceptual advances include a renewed focus on the flux of matter, energy, and information within and across ecosystems, and efforts to unify ecology across time, space, and levels of biological organization.
+Conceptual advances include a renewed focus on the flux of matter, energy, and information within and across ecosystems and efforts to unify ecology across time, space, and levels of biological organization.

 Wetland science is a unique discipline that blends chemistry, hydrology, ecology, engineering, mathematics, and computer science.
 Accordingly, research as part of this REU program will be multi-disciplinary in its approach to the student experience.
 Ultimately, understanding wetlands in the modern world will require a unique and unified approach that applies emerging technologies with questions at the forefront of the physical and biological sciences.